7 Things to Help Avoid Seasonal Affective Disorder

 - Emotional – Keep a gratitude journal.
 It’s easy to get sucked into all the parts of the day that aren’t perfect.
 Instead, make a point to write down what you’re grateful for each day.

-- Intellectual – Stop rationalizing staying home!
-We can all think of reasons why we shouldn’t go out or get something done, but creating and sticking to a schedule can help you avoid isolation and dwelling on things that make you feel down.
+- Intellectual – We can all think of reasons why we shouldn't get something done, but creating and sticking to a schedule can help you avoid isolation and dwelling on things that make you feel down.

 - Spiritual – Be mindful of this moment.
 Instead of focusing on the negative aspects of winter, embrace the season and find things you like about it.